Face Cord Of Kiln Dried Firewood

 A face cord of firewood is a third of a cord.
 It is one row of firewood cut to 16-inch lengths stacked 4 feet high, and the width of the stack is 8 feet wide.
 So the cubic volume of a face cord 8 Feet wide by 4 feet high and 16 inches deep is 42.66 cubic feet or, as it is sometimes called, a third of a cord.

-A face cord of kiln-dried firewood weighs 1,200 pounds.
+A face cord of kiln-dried firewood weighs approximately 1,200 pounds.
 This fact is one of many that makes our firewood burn bright and burn right.
 A regular face cord of wood 8' X 4' X 16", not kiln-dried, will weigh 400 pounds more.
 This means you have to burn off 50 gallons of water in the wood to get it to burn.
-The water content creates the hissing, popping, and smoking resulting from burning wet wood.
+The water content creates the hissing, popping, and smoking from burning wet wood.

 In Massachusetts, firewood is sold by cubic volume, not by weight.

-A scale graphic of a face cord firewood with Firewood Boy, who is about 4' 9".
-Click to enlarge.This is because the moisture content variation can greatly affect the weight.
+face cord firewood stacked smallA scale graphic of a face cord firewood with Firewood Boy who is about 4' 9".
+Click to enlarge.This is because the variation in moisture content can affect the weight so greatly.
 Selling a product this way would give large variations in the volume of wood you buy.
 This would make it hard to compare prices from different dealers.
 A face cord of kiln-dried firewood weights

 The terminology problem - how much wood

-A Face Cord of Kiln Dried Firewood Delivered In Weston, MassachusettsIt is sort of like how much wood can a woodchuck chuck if a woodchuck could chuck wood?
+face cord kiln dried firewood small 20160115 144438 EditA Face Cord of Kiln Dried Firewood Delivered In Weston, MassachusettsIt is sort of like how much wood can a woodchuck chuck if a woodchuck could chuck wood?
 Don't get turned around by terms that are not clear.
 When buying firewood, be specific in your questions when you hear terms like a truckload of wood, fireplace cords, stove cord, furnace cord, pick up full, bushels, thrown cord, loose cord, or rack of wood.
-Be clear in your understanding of how much wood by stacked volume you expect to get from who you are going to buy wood from.
+Understand how much wood by stacked volume you expect to get from whom you will buy wood.
 It has to be a fair deal for both the buyer and the seller with clear communication.

 Buying firewood?
 Confirm the volume terms being used.

 A face cord is equal to a third of a cord of wood when purchased from Boston Firewood.com.
 Each log is measured and cut to 16" lengths on the wood processor' cutting table before being split to keep it a consistent, verifiable measure of the wood you are buying.
-Picture a cord of wood stacked with three rows of wood being blocky, forming a stable cube that will not easily topple over.
+Picture a cord of wood stacked with three rows of wood being blocky and it forms a stable cube that will not easily topple over.
 The face cord is just one row and would probably be stacked in a rack for support or in another shape.
 If this is the case and you want to avoid the volume math, check out our firewood calculator.
 Just put in the dimensions H X W X D, and you get the cubic volume.

 A Rick of Firewood

 A rick of firewood is another term often used to mean the same thing as a face cord.
-Do not assume this, but confirm there is an understanding of the dimensions of the wood being bought stacked firewood 4 feet high, 8 feet wide, and 16" deep.
+Do not assume this, but confirm there is an understanding of the dimensions of the wood being bought: stacked firewood 4 feet high, 8 feet wide, and 16" deep.
 Some firewood dealers use the confusion over measurement terms to deliver less wood and get paid more if the consumer is not familiar with buying firewood often, and it is mostly for ambiance.
 Purchasing firewood from a supplier is not inherently confusing, but be careful that what you are asking about is the same as what the supplier understands it to be.

 buying a face cord of wood

-To order, call Paul at 781-254-2773 Request for quote page
+To order, call Paul at 781-254-2773 Request for a quote page.